mahdqureshi/mahdqureshi.github.io/_posts/2016-06-18-showcase-app.markdown

 ---
 layout: post
 title:  "Showcase"
-date:   2016-06-19 18:32:32 -0400
+date:   2016-06-20 18:32:32 -0400
 categories: jekyll update
 img: dribbble.png
 color: "white"
 text-color: "#111"
 role: Head of Design
+intro: Exchange your entire portfolio just by touching phones and stay connected to the people you meet with Showcase.
+As Head of Design, I led the design process for all products across mobile, web, and marketing platforms.

 ---

 ![hand](/img/showcase-hand.png)

-## Exchange your entire portfolio just by touching phones and stay connected to the people you meet with Showcase.
-As Head of Design, I led the design process for all products across mobile, web, and marketing platforms.

 <a class="btn" href="http://tryshowcase.com">Visit site</a>